nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Sorts all Dishes in **descending order** of wastage.

-*Tip❕* Useful to immediately see the most wasted Dish.
+*Tip* ❕ Useful to immediately see the most wasted Dish.

 Format: `sort dish`